paudetseis/PyRaysum/docs/turtorials/3/3_invert_rf.rst

-In this example we are going to load a receiver function that has been created from seismograms recorded at station Hyderabad, India, of earthquakes that occurred in the Philipines.
+In this example we are going to load a receiver function that has been created from seismograms recorded at station Hyderabad, India, of earthquakes that occurred in the Philippines.
 The source station configuration is identical to the one in example 1.
 We are going to work with receiver function, as in example 2.
 This example explores the provisions of ``pyraysum`` for time optimized execution.
 We are going to